Overview of Nilgiri Biosphere Reserve

 The area of the Nilgiri Biosphere Reserve extends from the tropical moist forests of the windward western slopes of the Western Ghats to the tropical dry forests on the leeward east slopes.
-The annual rainfall in this reserve ranges from 500 mm to 7000 mm per year and its temperature ranges from 0°C during winter to 41°C during summer.
+The annual rainfall in this reserve ranges from 500 mm to 7000 mm per year and its temperature ranges from 0 degree Celsius during winter to 41 degree Celsius during summer.
 The Nilgiri Biosphere Reserve comes under the bio-geographic region of the Malabar rain forest.
-It also encompasses three ecoregions, like the South Western Ghats moist deciduous forests, the South Western Ghats montane rain forests, and the South Deccan Plateau dry deciduous forests.
-The main habitat types found in this reserve include montane rain forest, semi-evergreen moist forest, thorn forest and scrub, montane grassland, and high-elevation Shola forests, etc.
+It also encompasses 3 eco regions, like the South Western Ghats moist deciduous forests, the South Western Ghats montane rain forests, and the South Deccan Plateau dry deciduous forests.
+The main habitat types found in this reserve include montane rain forest, semi-evergreen moist forest, thorn forest and scrub, montane grassland and high-elevation Shola forests.

 The Nilgiri Biosphere Reserve is rich in flora and fauna, with over 100 species of mammals, 350 species of birds, 80 species of reptiles, about 39 species of fish, 31 amphibians and 316 species of butterflies.
 The Nilgiri Biosphere Reserve has the largest population of 2 endangered species- lion tailed macaque and nilgiri tahr, other species of mammals includes the Bengal tiger, Indian leopard, gaur, Indian elephant, mongoose, Malabar giant squirrel, nilgiri langur and grey langur.
 With a rich diverse flora, the Nilgiri Biosphere Reserve has about 3,300 species of flowering plants out of which 133 are endemic to the reserve.

 Visiting Information on Nilgiri Biosphere Reserve